syuvivida/VHEPP/sergei_ana/README.md

 ### Follow the instruction in ana_jets_time/README

-Follow the instruction up to step 5)
+Follow the instruction up to step 5).
+Note to run the commands in bash.

 Before you run the job, you could modify the data file names in ana_jets_time/A_RUN.